The Fight for Clean Streets: New York 1865

 Those on strike began attacking those who were sweeping and cleaning the streets; throwing stones, breaking windows, and even whipping some of the workers.
 Then they targeted the contractors personally by attacking their horses and setting fire to Mr. Brown’s stable.
 The police were called in to protect the workers and eventually things settled down.
 As the article states, “Public sympathy does not run with barn-burners nor horse murderers, nor men beaters, but rather with honest toil and modest industry.”

 The people wanted clean streets and the honest toil and modest industry of those not swayed by corruption provided exactly that.
 Unfortunately, this isn’t the end of the story.
 A few decades later things start to deteriorate once again for old New York.
-If readers enjoy this article then we will dive into the rest of the story in future blogs.
+If readers enjoy this article then we will dive into the rest of the story in future blogs and learn more about the fight for clean streets.

 The moral of this historic story is to not take clean streets and parking lots for granted.
 Investing hard work into keeping these areas clean and free of debris keeps everyone healthy and safe.
 This story shows us that the things we find commonplace today, were once things that had to be fought for.